 Creative Writing is a one-semester course focused on writing a variety of pieces, including descriptive, narrative, and memoir writing.
 Students will also read contemporary essays, short stories, and poems as examples and learn various ways to tap their inherent creativity.
 This course is taught in a workshop environment, which includes sharing of work, peer editing, self-assessment, and frequent student-teacher conferences in a supportive environment.
 Independence in creating and meeting deadlines is essential for students in this course.
 Journals and electronic portfolios are required.
 Evaluation will include an assessment of the semester writing portfolio.

-Expository Writing

-.50 credit/1 semester Grade 11-12
+Film as Literature Recommendation: American Literature .50 credit/1 semester Grade 11-12